 Lizards during the spawn are deadly.
 Bass hate these little creatures.
 It will be executed if a lizard even thinks about getting near a bed.
 The reason for the violence is pretty simple.
 Various lizards are well-known bass bed robbers.
 They will ransack the nest and kill hundreds, possibly thousands, of bass eggs before the guardian even has a chance to react.

-Take advantage of this hatred and toss a Texas rigged lizard past a bed.
+Take advantage of this hatred and toss a Texas-rigged lizard past a bed.
 Slowly drag the bait into the nest and slowly shake your rod tip.
 The rapid movement will quickly get the attention of the adult fish that is supposed to be guarding the nest.

-Next time you find yourself in need a huge, tournament-winning limit of bass, reach for a plastic lizard from Gary Yamamoto Custom Baits.
+Next time you find yourself in need of a huge, tournament-winning limit of bass, reach for a plastic lizard from Gary Yamamoto Custom Baits.
 Although they do not come bearing gifts of Budweiser like the lizards on television, they can provide just as much excitement.
 The best part is you will not have a hangover the day after catching loads of bass on plastic lizards.

 Until next time, Fish Hard and Fish Often.